GorillaSapiens/Uge/README.md

 ## The numeric classes

-The calculator is backed by three progressively richer C++ numeric layers:
+The calculator is backed by three progressively richer C++ numeric layers.
+Their names echo the conventional mathematical number-set notation, with one important representation detail:

+- `Z` -- **ℤ≥0**, not all of ℤ: arbitrary-precision nonnegative integers.
+  `Z` is the unsigned magnitude layer; it contains zero and positive integers but no negative values.
+- `Q` -- **ℚ**: exact signed rational numbers. `Q` adds a sign and rational structure on top of `Z`.
+- `C` -- inspired by **ℂ**: complex numbers represented by two `Q` components.
+  Values in ℚ + iℚ are represented exactly; irrational real or imaginary components are represented by rational approximations at the requested working precision.

-### `Z` -- arbitrary-precision integers
+### `Z` -- arbitrary-precision nonnegative integers (ℤ≥0)

 `Z` stores an unsigned integer in a growable array of 16-bit limbs.
 It expands as needed rather than imposing a fixed machine-word limit.
+It is deliberately not a signed ℤ implementation: sign belongs to the `Q` layer.

-### `Q` -- exact rational numbers
+### `Q` -- exact rational numbers (ℚ)

 `Q` represents a signed rational value using `Z` integers for its whole part, numerator, and denominator.
 Fractions therefore remain fractions through ordinary arithmetic instead of being rounded merely because their positional representation repeats.

-`Q` also supplies roots and transcendental functions.
-Irrational results are represented by rational approximations computed at a requested working precision.
+`Q` represents every rational number exactly.
+It also supplies roots and transcendental functions; irrational results are represented by rational approximations computed at a requested working precision.

-### `C` -- rational complex numbers
+### `C` -- rational-component complex numbers

 `C` contains two `Q` values: one real component and one imaginary component.
 Addition, subtraction, multiplication, division, and other operations remain exact whenever their component arithmetic is exact.
+In particular, values in ℚ + iℚ are exact; general elements of ℂ with irrational components are approximated component by component.

 `C` also provides complex square root, exponential, logarithmic, power, and trigonometric operations.
 Multi-valued complex operations use conventional